Most website owners don’t think about backups until the moment they really need one.

-In this article, we will show you how to back up a WordPress site to Dropbox, step-by-step, using Duplicator.
+In this step-by-step tutorial, we’ll show you how to back up your WordPress site to Dropbox using Duplicator.

 Why Back Up a WordPress Site to Dropbox?

 In this article, we will show you how to back up WordPress to Dropbox.
-Here is a quick overview of all the steps we will cover in this guide:
+Here’s a quick overview of all the steps we will cover in this guide:

 Let’s get started.